Forbes Releases List of World's Billionaires 2011

 Warren Buffett turns 80 on Monday, an age at which most people have been retired for a decade.
 This seems as good a time as any to take stock of a remarkable life in business.

 Forty of the richest people in the United States, Bill Gates and Warren Buffett among them, have challenged other magnates to match their largesse by...

 Some of the best reads for investors from around the Web, including the stock with the best analyst rating on the S&P 500 and Bill Gates's 10 life rules.

 Business News You Need Today: Aug.
 5, 2010

 Famed investor Warren Buffett announced that 40 billionaires have committed to donate at least 50% of their fortunes to charity as part of the Giving Pledge, a project that targets America's richest to pledge to donate their wealth.

 Colonel Sanders pulled it off, and so has Steve Jobs.
 Yet few companies allow one individual to represent their brand.
 Why not?
 The risks are large, and, well, few CEOs are actually good at it.

-Any company focused on the internal combustion engine would appear to be be far behind the times.
-Yet, Gates and other savvy investors think EcoMotors' innovative, fuel-saving design has plenty of potential for future growth.
+With the successful IPO of electric-car makers Tesla Motors (TSLA) -- among many other factors -- any company focused on the internal combustion engine would appear to be be far behind the times.
+Yet, there are savvy investors who still think its imminent demise has been greatly exaggerated.

 As oil continues to gush into the Gulf of Mexico from BP's damaged well, the federal government is pouring a bit more money into alternative energy sources with a grant to groups working on turning algae into a commercially viable fuel.